-Since large portions of the upper Green River watershed and the groundwater basins affecting Mammoth Cave National Park lay outside park boundaries, the use of these areas influence water quality within the park.
-The park's water quality is affected by domestic, municipal and industrial sewage, solid waste disposal, agricultural and forestry management practices, oil and gas exploration and production, urban land-use and recreational activities.
-A railroad and interstate in the area also contribute.
+Since large portions of the upper Green River watershed and the groundwater basins affecting Mammoth Cave National Park lay outside park boundaries, the use of these areas greatly influence water quality within the park.
+The primary activities that affect the park's water quality include: disposal of domestic, municipal and industrial sewage, solid waste disposal, agricultural and forestry management practices, oil and gas exploration and production, urban land-use and recreational activities.
+A railroad and interstate in the area contribute to pollution.

 As a result, groundwater has been intensively studied for years.
 Groundwater dye tracing is used to determine the path of underground streams and define groundwater basins.
-The park operates continuous-recording digital water monitoring to collect data on groundwater contaminants.
+Baseline water quality inventories have been performed, as well as investigations into the mechanisms of non-point contaminant transport and water quality.
+The park also operates several continuous-recording digital water monitoring sites, which yield data relative to physical and gross chemical characteristics.